-A survey of engineering biased experiments meant to explore the principles of electricity, magnetism and optics.
-The emphasis is to re-enforce the concepts and physical laws through experimentation.
+A survey of engineering based experiments meant to explore the principles of electricity, magnetism, and optics.
+This laboratory course enforces concepts from PHY 222 through experimentation.
 The use of computer spreadsheet is essential to the course.
 Corequisite: PHY 222.

 Courses of Instruction: Psychology